The Early Years

 The team that toured in 1910

-The Corinthians were founded in 1882 by N.L."Pa" Jackson, Asst.
-Hon.
-Sec. of the Football Association.
+Corinthian Football Club was founded in September 1882 by Nicholas Lane "Pa" Jackson, Assistant Honourable Secretary of the Football Association.
 His aim was to develop a club side capable of challenging Scotland at international level.

+Widely regarded as the best team in the world in the early 20th century, the Corinthians also took football round the globe, touring in South Africa, Canada, the United States, South America and across Europe, including Austria, Hungary, Czechoslovakia (today's Czech Republic), Belgium, France, Spain, Holland, Sweden, Denmark, Switzerland and Germany.
+Such was their renown that Real Madrid adopted Corinthian's white shirt in homage to the game's first global giants.
 In 1910, after a visit to Sao Paulo in Brazil, the locals were so impressed they immediately founded a Corinthians of their own, Sport Club Corinthians Paulista, now one of the most successful clubs in South America who in 2012 beat Chelsea to become World Club Champions.
+For more detailed information about Corinthian's international exploits, please visit the 'Corinthian Tours' page on this site.

 Corinthians in the Cup